rya-sge/access-denied/_posts/2024-12-30-hardware-fault-injection-attack.md

 locale: en-GB
 categories: security cryptography
 tags: fault-injection side-channel hardware crypto-wallet
-description: Fault injection attack (FIA) is a technique that targets the hardware itself to create unexpected behaviors in systems, often with catastrophic consequences.
+description: Fault injection attack (FIA) is a technique that targets the hardware itself to create unexpected behaviors in systems, sometimes with severe consequences.
 image: /assets/article/securite/2024-12-30-hardware-fault-injection-attack-mindmap.png
 isMath: false
 ---

-Fault injection attack (FIA) is a technique that targets the hardware itself to create unexpected behaviors in systems, often with catastrophic consequences.
+Fault injection attack (FIA) is a technique that targets the hardware itself to create unexpected behaviors in systems, sometimes with severe consequences.

-This article delves into fault injection attacks, their mechanisms, targets, and the defenses against them.
+This article covers fault injection attacks, their mechanisms, their targets, and the defenses against them.

 > Warning: this article is still in draft state and its content is still mainly taken from several different sources and ChatGPT with a few modifications of my part.
 Its content should become more personal later.